Back

 6. Offer.
 You are here because you’ve paved another way to receive this offer.
 And this way is remarkable.

 Now that you understand all the benefits a video resume can provide, where should you start?
 What questions should you answer?
-On uHired we’ll help you begin your successful job-seeking.
+On uhired we’ll help you begin your successful job-seeking.

 • In a recruiting process, there are a few things you can control: being a suitable candidate, keeping your mind open to diverse opportunities, and the impression you create on a potential employer